IERS data access (

 There are two IERS data products that we discuss here:

 IERS_A) is updated weekly and has historical data starting from 1973 and predictive data for 1 year into the future.
 It contains Earth orientation parameters x/y pole, UT1-UTC and their errors at daily intervals.

 Bulletin B (

-By default the latest IERS-A values (which include approximately
+In some cases, the latest IERS-A values (which include approximately one year of

-one year of predictive values) are automatically downloaded from the IERS
+predictive values) may be automatically downloaded from the IERS service as

-service when required.
-This happens when a time or coordinate transformation
+required.
+This happens when a time or coordinate transformation needs a value

-needs a value which is not already available via the download cache.
+which is not already available via existing files in astropy-iers-data.
 In most

 cases there is no need for invoking the